RensTillmann/vim-cheat-sheet/README.md

 :o [file.txt]           # open a specific file
 :saveas [file.txt]      # save file as
-:.write otherfile	# write the current line to `otherfile`
+:.write otherfile	# write the current line to `otherfile` :n **/*.txt		# open all files that end with .txt in the current working directory (project folder) :wn			# write current file and go to the next one :n[ext]			# open next buffer
+:prev			# open previous buffer

 # Moving around (positioning the cursor at the correct place in the file)
 w           # move cursor to the start of the next word